nikki-experiments/dev-setup/README.md

 Note 2: If you need to use different node versions on your machine install [nvm](https://github.com/creationix/nvm) (node version manager).
 Check to see it has been installed by running: `command -v nvm`.
 Note 3: Make sure Node version is 8+.

-#### Install Node Modules
+#### Create/Install Node Modules

+You can do this two different ways.
+By using NPM 5 or Yarn.
+NPM 5 has made significant improvements to catch up to Yarn, but Yarn is still faster.
+Either way is fine.

-THE NPM WAY:
+_THE NPM WAY_:
 If your starting a new project:
 - Create your first React index.html file.
 - In the root directory for that project run `npm init` to create a new node_modules directory and package.json file.

 If your working on an existing project:
 - do a git clone to pull down the repo files to your local directory.
-- run `npm install` so you can add all the necessary module dependencies and update the package.json file with these dependencies.
+- run `npm install` which will add all the necessary module dependencies into the package.json file.
+A package-lock.json will also be created.

-You may (should) include these npm modules in your React project.
-Since you'll use them for all React development you can install them globally.
-(Standard is optional and mocha might be replaced with another testing tool soon).
-- npm install -g mocha
-- npm install -g nodemon
-- npm install -g webpack
-- npm install -g standard

-Here are your two must have React project modules.
-Install them in each project directory.
+To save a new dependency in you project:
+Run `npm install <package name>`

+_THE YARN WAY_:
+**NOTE:** I typically use **Yarn** instead of npm to install my React project dependencies.
+If your starting a new project:
+Run `yarn init` and fill out the prompts which will create a new package.json file.

+If your working on an existing project:
+Run `yarn` and that's it!
+This will create a package.lock and a yarn.lock file.

+To save a new dependency in you project:
+Run `yarn add <package name>`
+Add `--dev` to this command to save to devDependencies.

+#### Install React and React-Dom

+For any new React projects I'll typically install the following:
 - npm install react react-dom

-THE YARN WAY:
-**NOTE:** I typically use **Yarn** instead of npm to install all React project dependencies.
-(See the section on Yarn below).
-To initialize a new project use `yarn init` and fill out the prompts which will create a new package.json file.
-You can also run `yarn add <package name>` to save your dependencies to package.json.
-Add `--dev` to this command to save to devDependencies.

 #### NPM Scripts
 Open your package.json file and add bash commands to make your longer commands shorter and easier to remember.